2018 Bangladesh quota reform movement: 12 April

-Bangladesh Sadharon Chhatra Odhikar Songrokkhon Parishad officially announced the end of quota movement and leader of this organization Nurul Haq Nur called Sheikh Hasina the Mother of Education.
+Bangladesh Chhatra Odhikar Parishad officially announced the end of quota movement and leader of this organization Nurul Haq Nur called Sheikh Hasina the Mother of Education.
 They demanded medical expenses for the injured students, release of the arrested students, and overall security for all of students.

-Chhatra League has expelled 22 students from residential halls to participate in the quota reform movement at the Islamic University, However, they are given the opportunity to return to the residential hall.
+Bangladesh Chhatra League has expelled 22 students from residential halls to participate in the quota reform movement at the Islamic University, Bangladesh, However, they are given the opportunity to return to the residential hall.

 May–June

 2 May

 Prime Minister Sheikh Hasina reaffirmed abolition of quota during a press conference at Ganabhaban, Dhaka on 2 May 2018.

 30 June

 The students started second phase of protests saying there has been no sign of quota reform implementation after three months had been passed since Prime Minister Sheikh Hasina's announcement in Parliament.
 Protesting students came under several attacks by BCL in Dhaka University and Rajshahi University.

 Members of quota reform movement scheduled a press briefing on 30 June 2018 at Dhaka University campus but could not hold it as they were attacked allegedly by the members of BCL.